 Following the launch of China Construction Bank Corporation London Branch ("the Branch") in February 2015, the Bank has seen a significant proportion of its business move to the Branch, notably in corporate banking and increasingly in Treasury activities.
 The Bank and the Branch operate a Joint Booking Policy, under which there is a clear distinction between the activities carried out in each entity.
 In particular, the Bank undertakes corporate banking business with non-Chinese clients which do not have a large financing requirement.
+Given the Board of Directors' intention to liquidate the Bank once the transfer of the assets have been transferred to the Branch, the Board of Directors has concluded that the Bank is no longer a going concern.
+All transfers will be completed in accordance with the Business Transfer Agreement between the Bank and the Branch.
+Therefore the Board decided to cease all new business in the Bank and ceased to operate the Joint Booking Policy during December 2019.

-The Bank continues to engage in treasury activities such as foreign exchange, interest rate, trade financing and foreign exchange derivatives and bond investments with relevant market participants and to enable the Branch to manage its market risk.
+The Bank also engaged in treasury activities such as foreign exchange, interest rate, trade financing and foreign exchange derivatives and bond investments with relevant market participants and to enable the Branch to manage its market risk.